 Tissot enters the stage with their own traditionally designed dress watch with the Unisex Everytime Swissmatic.
 As the name suggests, this is designed for both men and women.
 The simple and elegant design of the Tissot Everytime Swissmatic is what makes it shine.

-Do you prefer Japanese made or Swiss-made watches?
-In terms of the price range, Tissot leans toward luxury watches and are usually more expensive.
+Do you prefer Japanese-made or Swiss-made watches?
+In terms of the price range, Tissot leans toward luxury watches and is usually more expensive.
 However, Seiko is also known to release high-end watches with $1,000+ price tags.

 Tissot watches are also known to take a more traditional and classical approach to their watch designs, while Seiko is known for their outdoor and robust watches that exude a sportier appearance.

 The difference in aesthetic will usually be the primary deciding factor for most watch enthusiasts.
-One thing is sure; both brands are top tier watchmakers that deliver on all fronts with flying colors.
+Both brands are high-quality watchmakers that deliver impressive value for a reasonable price.